 How does refugee resettlement work?

 Resettlement is an option offered to people who cannot return to their home country safely, and also cannot stay in the country they fled to without continued or additional risks.
 In most cases, the United Nations High Commissioner for Refugees (UNHCR) identifies and screens these people and then works to find them a new home in a third country that accepts resettled refugees.
-Resettlement is a very specific type of protection, offered only to refugees who have specific needs that cannot be met through other means .
+Resettlement is a very specific type of protection, offered only to refugees who have needs that cannot be met through other means .

-The number of refugees resettled each year depends on both the global scale of need as well as on the number of spaces governments open to refugees.
 In the US, the number of slots is set by the annual presidential determination.
 For decades, the US has resettled more refugees than the rest of the world combined under both Republican and Democratic presidents.
-But under the Trump administration, the US has shirked its responsibilities and the longstanding bipartisan tradition of welcoming people fleeing persecution.
+But under the Trump administration, the refugee resettlement program was intentionally decimated and the US dramatically shirked its responsibilities and the longstanding bipartisan tradition of welcoming people fleeing persecution.

 What is the presidential determination?

-The presidential determination on Refugee Admissions (or PD) is the maximum number of resettled refugees to be accepted into the United States in a fiscal year.
-A variety of factors can contribute to the actual number of refugees resettled each year, but typically presidents seek to set a PD commensurate with need and US officials work in partnership with resettlement agencies and local communities to resettle as many people as possible within the annual ceiling.
+The Presidential Determination on Refugee Admissions sets a maximum target number of refugees that the United States will welcome in a fiscal year.
+A variety of factors can contribute to the actual number of refugees resettled each year, but typically presidents seek to set a goal commensurate with need.
+US officials work in partnership with resettlement agencies and local communities to resettle as many people as possible within the annual goal.

-The presidential determination is a ceiling, not a goal.
-The lower the number is, the fewer people in need of protection will be resettled to the US.
+The lower the presidential determination, the fewer people in need of protection who can be resettled in the US.
 Globally, the number is seen as an indicator of US commitment to protecting refugees and upholding human rights.
 When that number dips, the rest of the world may see it as an example of the importance (or lack thereof) of the need to protect refugees—and many countries set their own resettlement numbers accordingly.

 How many refugees does the United States resettle each year?